janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 **Thoughts**: I read [the article about Remix + Apollo GraphQL](https://layercode.com/community/remix-apollo-graphql) that I had mentioned yesterday, but was still unsuccessful in undersatnding the GraphQL wrapper class in the Remix storefront starter.
 There's a lot of things in this tech stack that I'm unfamiliar with so I decided I should probably learn to walk before I try to run. 😂 As a result, I stumbled upon a tutorial to learn GraphQL and went through the first part to learn the basics.
 It was actually super super useful!!
 And it feels like a win from yesterday because I was going down a rabbit hole of trying to make an entire app with a new stack and I didn't even really understand the underlying bits.
 Well.
 You live and you learn.
 I'm learning!!!

 **Link to work**: I forked the repo that I'm working through in the learning path.
 It can be found [here](https://github.com/janessatran/odyssey-lift-off-part1) if you are so inclined to look into it!

+## Day 10: July 28, 2022

+**Today's Progress**: Started going through part 2 of the tutorial about GraphQL.

+**Thoughts**: Didn't have as much time today to study but started learning about the journey of a GraphQL query from the client, to server, and back to the client.
+Learned some details about how the server converts the query string into an abstract syntax tree, and about resolver functions which populate data for each field in the schema.

+**Link to work**: No links